 Some states allow anyone who owns and lives in a primary home to shield a portion of its value from taxation.
 You may be eligible for credits based on your income or status as a senior citizen, veteran or disabled person.
 In Florida, for example, all homeowners are eligible for a homestead exemption of up to $50,000; those 65 and over who meet certain income limits can claim an additional $50,000.
-Illinois Gov. J.B.
-Pritzker recently signed legislation that will make it easier for seniors in Cook County—which includes Chicago and is the state's most populous jurisdiction—to apply for a property tax break of up to $8,000 a year.

 Rebates and other property tax breaks aren’t automatic: you usually have to apply for them and show proof of eligibility.
 Contact your state’s department of taxation or visit its Web site to see what breaks are available to you.

-Step 3: Set the Record Straight
+Step 3: Go Set the Record Straight

-Step 4: Size Up the Neighbors
+Step 4: Check the Comparables

 We’d never tell you to keep up with the Joneses, but comparing your property to similar ones in your neighborhood will determine whether you have a solid case.